DependableSystemsLab/TensorFI-BinaryFI/README.md

 ***BinFI: A binary fault injector for TensorFlow applications based on TensorFI (https://github.com/DependableSystemsLab/TensorFI)***

 This repo is based on TensorFI, a fault injector for TensorFlow applications written in Python.
-It provides a new fault injection method - *binary fault injection*.
-Unlike conventional random FI, BinFI performs a binary-search like FI and it is able to *efficiently identify the bits, where bit-flips can lead to SDCs (e.g., image misclassification).* We also provide exhaustive fault injection to perform injection on the whole state space (e.g., validate the results by BinFI).
+It provides a faster fault injection method - *binary fault injection*.
+Unlike conventional random FI, BinFI performs a binary-search like FI and it is able to *efficiently identify SDC-causing bits, that is, the bits lead to SDCs(e.g., image misclassification) if flipped.* We also provide exhaustive fault injection to inject faults into the whole state space to evaluate the efficiency of BinFI.

 ***How to run***

 The major difference of this repo with TensorFI is that we provide binary injection mode (in /TensorFI/faultTypes.py).
 You can use this feature by configuring the config file accordingly.
 The installation and step to run the tool is the same as that for TensorFI.
-We provide TensorFI-BinaryFI in a pypi package, you can install it using pip as follow:
+We provide TensorFI-BinaryFI in a pypi package, you should install it using pip before running BinFI:

 ```
 pip install TensorFI-BinaryFI